-The Washington State Disaster Medical Advisory Committee (DMAC) was established in 2018 to provide clinical guidance and expertise to support state-level decision making on key issues such as medical surge, allocation of limited resources (conservation and rationing), and clinical care strategies, including crisis standards of care in a disaster.
+The Washington State Disaster Medical Advisory Committee (DMAC) was established in 2015 to provide clinical guidance and expertise to support state-level decision making on key issues such as medical surge, allocation of limited resources (conservation and rationing), and clinical care strategies, including crisis standards of care in a disaster.
 The WA State DMAC serves as an advisory body to the WA State Health Officer and the WA State Secretary of Health.
-The WA State DMAC is administered by the Northwest Healthcare Response Network (NWHRN) on behalf of the WA State DOH.
+The WA State DMAC is administered by the Northwest Healthcare Response Network (NWHRN) on behalf of the WA State Department of Health.

 The development of the materials below started in 2012 with the Central District Disaster Clinical Advisory Committee.
 (DCAC Central) This work is built upon evidence-based literature review, national recommendations, regional committee meetings and individual subject matter expert workgroups.